thewoodfish/Tic-Tac-Toe/readME.md

 4. Open `127.0.0.0.1:3000` in your web browser.
 5. Enjoy!

+You can view a demo of the game [here](https://algorealm.org/splash.html).

 ## Contract

 SamaritanDB heavily utilizes the ink! smart contract.
 In Tic-Tac-Toe, the contract is referenced in specific instances: